mgarmash/modbus-mqtt/README.md

 ### Define the modbus registers to read and publish

-A list of registers to poll (read) from the Modbus device each defined.
+A list of registers to poll (read) from the Modbus device must be defined.
 Each register must contain the following:

 * name - The register name that is meant to be human readable and serves as MQTT path
 * address - The Modbus register address